regolith-labs/protobook/README.md

 **Protobook** is a Solana smart contract for issuing public, timebound orders to buy a given token at a fixed price.
 It allows anyone to securely execute a one-to-many OTC swap with participating public liquidity.
 In this way, it is a generic and permissionless orderbook protocol.

 ## Accounts
-- [`Order`](api/src/state/order.rs) – An order is a public, time-bound offer to exchange two tokens at a fixed price.
+- [`Order`](api/src/state/order.rs) – An order is a public, timebound offer to buy a given token at a fixed price.
 - [`Receipt`](api/src/state/receipt.rs) – A receipt tracks a deposit to fill an order.

 ## Instructions